flamephpdev/flamecore/README.md

 });
 ```

 This is the simplest demonstration of this framework.
-For more details, you can refer to the official documentation [here](https://flamephpdev.mrtn.vip).
+For more details, you can refer to a documentation page [here](https://flamephp.mrtn.vip) (yeah, built with FlameCore too, in production 😏).